British Rail Class 158: Great Western Railway

 In 2006, First Great Western (FGW) inherited the Wessex Trains fleet following the merger of the Great Western and Wessex franchises.
-FGW then swapped most of their former Wessex Trains Class 158s for former First TransPennine Express examples.
-This was so that FGW could have all Class 158 units that were owned by Porterbrook.
 During late 2007 and early 2008, the FGW Class 158 Express Sprinter fleet was refurbished.
 Improvements included: re-upholstery of seats, and repainting or replacement of interior fittings, alterations to interior lighting and total replacement of toilets.
 Additionally, the windows have been replaced with safer laminated glass and Halon fire extinguishers replaced with foam ones.
 At the same time, the units' engines were overhauled and the units repainted in FGW's own lilac and blue colours.